 The National Capital Plan sets out the broad planning framework for all of the Australian Capital Territory, and provides detailed planning policies and guidelines for areas designated as having the special characteristics of the national capital.
 These are termed the Designated areas.

-Any buildings or structures, demolition, landscaping or excavation works in these designated areas require the prior written approval of the NCA.
+Any alteration to buildings or structures, demolition, landscaping or excavation works in these designated areas require the prior written approval of the NCA or 'Works Approval'.

 The applicant may be required to provide evidence of environmental clearance or approval from the Department of the Environment and Heritage before the NCA will give its approval to development proposals on: